-Two-storey premises
+Two-storey

-If your premises has a ground floor and one upper floor and these are served by more than one stairway, it is important to understand that you may not be able to meet the suggested travel distance to a final exit (see Table 2 on page 73).
-In this case, stairways may therefore need to be protected by a fire-resisting enclosure as shown.

-The layout shown in Figure 45 and 46 will be generally acceptable as long as the farthest point on each of your floors to the storey exit (or to a final exit using an unprotected stair) is within the overall suggested travel distance (see Table 2 on page 73).
+If your premises has a ground floor and one upper storey and these are served by more than one stairway, it is important to understand that you are unlikely to be able to meet the suggested travel distance to a final exit (see Table 2).
+Therefore stairways may need to be protected by a fire-resisting enclosure as shown.
+The layout shown in Figures 48, 49 and 50 will be generally acceptable as long as the farthest point on each of your floors to the storey exit (or to a final exit using an unprotected stair) is within the overall suggested travel distance (see Table 2).